Building the Clixbee Score

 When I started testing Clixbee against real photo batches, something felt off.

 The app produced scores, but the analysis time was slow and the scores were inconsistent.
-Sharpness alone could take several seconds per photo.
-Composition was disabled and returning fallback values.
-Some analyzers had placeholder strings wired into the UI.
+Sharpness alone could take several seconds per photo and I had to disable composition temporarily, returning fallback values.
 Under heavier loads, concurrency issues would cause intermittent crashes.
 The engine worked in principle but it did not work in practice.

 The fix was not clever either.
 Claude suggested I remove what was not contributing meaningful signal.
 Redundant Vision passes went away, then the Laplacian path was deleted.
 Sharpness analysis dropped from several seconds to a few dozen milliseconds.
-More importantly, the score started to stabilize.
+More importantly, the score started to stabilize as I ran batches of photos through the app.

 The best part, in my opinion, is that the engine remains on device.
 It evaluates the image and returns the score without any cloud uploading.
-Calling back to the original premise of Clixbee, the photos are already good.
-Let's just find out which one is the best.
+Earlier in the project I considered services like Imagga, which process images and return tag sets.
+Calling back to the original premise of Clixbee, the photos are already strong and even organized on device.
+Let's just help the photo taker figure out which one is the best.

 Finalizing the design, App Store build, and releasing is next.
 Stay tuned!